 In that order, online users read blogs to learn new things, be entertained, and discover industry news and trends.

-💻 READY TO SCALE YOUR BLOG?
+💻 READY TO GET YOUR BIZ ON PAGE 1 OF GOOGLE?
 Join us inside of my signature blogging course – Blog Traffic Machine.

-Here’s what text on a screen can do for you.
+So while debating blog or podcast, here’s what you need to know about what text on a screen can do for you:

 1. Helps search engine optimization (SEO)